How to create sprite sheets & animations for PixiJS 8

 // this does not work 👎

-And for the AnimatedSprite you have to go through sheet.data.animations[] to get the frame names. sheet.animations[] is null for all frames that at not located on that sheet.
+And for the AnimatedSprite, you have to go through sheet.data.animations[] to get the frame names. sheet.animations[] is null for all frames that are not located on that sheet.

 pixijs-spritesheet-example.js